ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Important information specific to the different environments for use
 ### MacOS notes
-MacOS support for HPC has shifted significantly in recent years.
+MacOS support for HPC has shifted in recent years significantly.
 In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL *was supposed to be* officially out of support beyond Big Slur (*it is still running quite well in Monterey*).
 For MacOS, Metal backend is recommended.
 Also, OpenCL in MacOS may have other limitations such as the underlying driver may only support 32 bits memory access, even if the card has more than 4 GB of RAM.
 However, this limitation seems to be case by case.
 For example, for M1 processors, OpenCL drivers can support 64 bits addressing, but for an AMD W6800 (32 GB RAM) it only supports 32 bits.
 Using `clinfo` tool (available with homebrew) can provide details if your current GPU and drivers supports 64 bits addressing.
 If you need to access more than 4 GB of space for your simulation, only Metal can support it without problems.

-**Important**: The OpenCL implementation with M1 processors seems to work only with native Python arm64 installation.
-See below details on how to install a Python environment native for Apple Silicon.
+**Important**: The OpenCL implementation with M1 processors seems to work only with the native Python arm64 installation mentioned above.

 ### Metal support
 Overall, Metal requires a bit more coding to prepare the pipelines for compute execution.
 A challenge is that Metal for scientific computing still lacks serious examples.
 Nevertheless, the support for Metal is desirable for Apple Silicon systems.
-As toolchains, including native Python in arm64, are becoming available, it is interesting to see how well their devices stand compared to Nvidia or AMD based systems, which are still leading in performance.
+As toolchains, including native Python in arm64, are becoming available, it is interesting to see how well their devices stand compared to Nvidia or AMD based systems.
 Also, there are other limitations such as maximal number of kernel parameters (32) and that each GPU buffer memory is limited to 3.5 GB RAM in AMD GPUs.
 But this is a limitation manageable by packing multiple logical arrays across multiple buffers.
 In the current release of BabelViscoFDTD, it is completely stable to run large domains with AMD GPUs and M1-based processors with 32 or more GB of RAM.

 While Metal offers better performance overall over OpenCL, some issues remains.
 Extensive testing has indicated that the Python process freezes after running a few tens of thousands of kernel calls.
 For many applications, this won't be an issue, but if running very long extensive parametric studies, be aware you may need to split your execution in chunks that can be called in separate `python <Myprogram.py>` calls.
 I suspect some driver issue limiting the number of consecutive kernels calls in a single process; I haven't yet found a mechanism to unblock/avoid this.